ibm-messaging/mq-dev-patterns/Spring-JMS/README.md

 * **app.l102.topic.name2** - Queue name used by the application to subscribe to.

-### Level 103 Samples
+### Level 103 Sample
-The Level 103 samples show marshalling of application data objects into and from JMS Messages.
+The Level 103 sample shows marshalling of application data objects into and from JMS Messages.

-It consists of 5 modules.
+It consists of 3 modules.
-* **OurData103** - Data POJO
-* **OurOtherData103** - Another data POJO
-* **MessageConsumer103** - which sets up listeners for queue 2 for OurData103 and OurOtherData103
+* **MessageConsumer103** - which sets up listeners for queue 2 for OurData and OurOtherData POJOs.
-* **SendMessageService103** - which provides methods to put messages that wrap OurData103
-  and OurOtherData103 to  queue 1
+* **SendMessageService103** - which provides methods to put messages that wrap OurData and OurOtherData to queue 1
 * **Scheduler103** - which sets up a scheduler to put messages every two minutes.

-To enable the 103 samples uncomment the `@Component` lines in `MessageConsumer103` and `SendMessageService103`.
+To enable the 103 sample uncomment the `@Component` lines in `MessageConsumer103` and `SendMessageService103`.

 #### Level 103 application.properties
 * **app.l103.queue.name1** - Queue name used by the application to put messages.
 * **app.l103.queue.name2** - Queue name used by the application to get messages.

+### Level 104 Sample
+Whereas the level 103 sample is listening for all messages on queue 2.
+The level 104 sample makes use of message headers as a filter.
+The issue with the level 103 sample is that there is an attempt to consume all messages, some of which will be rejected when marshalling fails.

+It consists of 3 modules.
+* **MessageConsumer104** - which sets up listeners with selectors for queue 2
+  for OurData and OurOtherData POJOs.
+* **SendMessageService104** - which provides methods to put messages that wrap OurData and OurOtherData to queue 1 with additional header information.
+* **Scheduler104** - which sets up a scheduler to put messages every two minutes.

+To enable the 104 sample uncomment the `@Component` lines in `MessageConsumer104` and `SendMessageService104`.

+#### Level 104 application.properties
+* **app.l104.queue.name1** - Queue name used by the application to put messages.
+* **app.l104.queue.name2** - Queue name used by the application to get messages.

+### Level 105 Sample
+Read as JMS Message

+### Level 106 Sample
+The Level 106 sample shows non JMS compliance - so can be read

+### Level 107 Samples
+Stopping starting listeners

+### Level 108 Samples
+Connection throtling